profunktor/fs2-rabbit/site/src/main/tut/publishers/json.md

 }
 ```

-If you need to modify the output format, you can overwrite `printer` to plug in your own `io.circe.Printer`.
+If you need to modify the output format, you can pass your own `io.circe.Printer` to the constructor of `Fs2JsonEncoder` (defaults to `Printer.noSpaces`).